S-LucasSerrano/CameraShaker/README.md

 ***

 ### About me
 My name is Sergio Lucas Serrano!
-I'm a gameplay programmer and game designer with a lot of focus on game feel and system and combat design.
+I'm a technical designer with a lot of focus on game feel.
 Check out my itch page to see my own games using this sweet camera shake!
 - https://lucasserrano.itch.io/